 GUSTAV HOLST (1874-1934)

-In 1916, Holst invited some of his London pupils to spend four days of music-making there in the town’s first Whitsuntide festival.
+In 1916, Holst invited some of his London pupils to spend four days of music-making in Thaxted in the town’s first Whitsuntide festival.
 Sadly, this was repeated for only two more years before being moved to London to avoid Holst’s pupils, especially those from St Paul’s School, becoming associated with Noel’s controversial extremist left-wing sermons.
-It was 1980 before today’s highly successful Thaxted Festival was re-established.
+It was 1980 before the highly successful Thaxted Festival was re-established.

-Holst stayed in Thaxted for several years, working, amongst other things, on his acknowledged masterpiece, The Planets.
-The big melody from “Jupiter” became a hymn tune which he named “Thaxted”, to the words “I vow to thee, my country”.
+Holst stayed in Thaxted for several years working, amongst other things, on his acknowledged masterpiece, The Planets.
+He adapted the big melody from “Jupiter” to accompany the poem “I vow to thee, my country”.
+This became a popular hymn and Holst named the tune “Thaxted”.
 It has since been used for no fewer than fourteen other hymns worldwide as well as the anthem of the Rugby World Cup.
-Holst also composed what has been voted the nation’s favourite Christmas carol: “In the Deep Midwinter”.
+Holst also composed the music for a popular Christmas carol, “In the Bleak Midwinter”.

 A booklet entitled “Gustav Holst and Thaxted”, by Gustav’s daughter Imogen, is available from Thaxted Church or from the town’s Community Information Centre.

 The modern-day Thaxted Festival: www.thaxtedfestival.org.uk

 The Gustav Holst website: www.gustavholst.info